While the 1930s provided scope for exploration of the aesthetics of bags and purses, the 1940s focused on functionality and practicality.

-Besides the rectangular envelope bag there was the more elegant shell or scalloped shaped bag.
-This bag had a wide round bottom, gathered to a smaller top with or without handles.
+Besides the rectangular envelope bag, there was the more elegant shell or scallop shaped bag.
+This bag had a wide round bottom that gathered to a smaller top with or without handles.
 Ruching pleats echoed the shell texture and added to the elegance of the design.

 1940s Purses Made With New Materials